Sports Coach Logo Sports Coach Training Principles Fitness Components

 Raphael Brandon explains why strength training is vital for women, but it depends on their event, not their gender.

 After puberty, boys' relative fat mass decreases from 16 to 13%, while girls' relative fat mass increases from 18 to 26%.
-Indeed, research has shown that most of the differences in lean body mass and muscle and fat distribution.
-Women have smaller arm girth and greater skinfold thickness than men, similar leg girth but greater skinfold thickness than men.
-This different distribution of extra fat and smaller muscle mass accounts for much of the disparity in strength between the sexes, women being about 66 to 75% as strong in the legs and 50 to 60% as strong in the arms.
+Indeed, research has shown most of the differences in lean body mass and muscle and fat distribution.
+Women have smaller arm girth and greater skinfold thickness than men and similar leg girth but greater skinfold thickness than men.
+This different distribution of extra fat and smaller muscle mass accounts for much of the disparity in strength between the sexes, with women being about 66 to 75% as strong in the legs and 50 to 60% as strong in the arms.

 Can women respond to strength training?

 In the past, it was believed that strength training was unsuitable for women because they were "incapable" of improving their strength.
 But more recent research has put paid to this theory.
-Wilmore (1974) showed that after a 10-week training programme, women showed a 29% improvement on the bench press and 30% improvement on the leg press, compared to a 17% and 26% improvement from men.
+Wilmore (1974) showed that after a 10-week training programme, women showed a 29% improvement on the bench press and a 30% improvement on the leg press, compared to a 17% and 26% improvement from men.

-3. Women should train for strength using the same exercises and techniques as men
+3. Women should train for strength using the same exercises and techniques as men.

 What sort of training?